 In reviewing this March 17, 2022, these words couldn't be more true.
 You stepping into an empowered narrative inside yourself to share your talented value is what is going to light up the world in amazing ways.
 You lead by example.
 The world needs art; it needs creativity.
 It needs our bravery in connecting to God, our goodness, talents, and love and to boldly express that in the universe through being in our best humanity.

 If you already have - - thank you!

 If you haven't, there's still time.
 Resources are available in every

 state to guide you to where you can get your ballot and vote.

-There's no way to be quiet about the support that needs to grow and improve for women in our country in all areas of life - wages, healthcare, and voice to name just a few.
+There's no way to be quiet about the support that needs to grow and improve for women, minorities, and children in our country in all areas of life - wages, healthcare, education, and policies to name just a few.
 There's no way to be quiet about the overhaul that needs to happen in our social justice system and the raising up of the black lives and stories in our country.
 There's no way to be quiet about the care and thoughtful action our land & nature needs in order to respect it and sustain us now and into the future.
 I join those voices, best I can every day, to make a positive difference and hold myself accountable by taking the best daily actions I can.